Answer Center Search Results

 Nonprofit evaluation and assessment support organization providing resources such as assessment and planning tools, consultation, articles, advice, personalized information, newsletter, and training.

-The following resources explain the concept of a logic model and how to use this tool to enhance program planning, implementation, and dissemination activities.
+The following resources explain the concept of a logic model and how to use this tool to clarify program goals, monitor progress and assess effectiveness.

 Data Innovation Project